Nelson1100/DSA-Assignment/README.md

 2. Patients register and receive a unique Patient ID.
 3. Patients enqueue for consultations, recording symptoms.
 4. Doctors are managed in the system and assigned duty schedules.
-5. Patients book consultations based on doctor availability.
+5. Patients book consultations based on doctor and patient's own availability.
 6. Doctors record treatments and prescribe medicines.
 7. Pharmacy dispenses medicines according to prescriptions, updating stock levels.
 8. Pharmacists and duty schedules are managed.